antvis/antv-spec/README.md

 # antv-spec
 A declarative grammar that supports various technology stacks of AntV.

+> WIP: This is still an experimental project.
+Its purpose is to build a low-level declarative language that can support all AntV visualization libraries(statistic chart, graph, map, etc.) as an infrastructure for intelligent visualization.

 ## Features
 **schema**: uniform visualization schema for AntV
 **adaptor**: translate schema to chart library